kdschmidt1/Sail_Instrument/Readme.md

 You can use the plugin in 2 different ways.

-1. Download the source code as a zip and unpack it into a directory /home/pi/avnav/data/plugins/more-nmea.
+1. Download the source code as a zip and unpack it into a directory /home/pi/avnav/data/plugins/SegelDisplay.

  If the directory does not exist just create it.
-On an normal linux system (not raspberry pi) the directory will be /home/(user)/avnav/plugins/more-nmea.
+On an normal linux system (not raspberry pi) the directory will be /home/(user)/avnav/plugins/SegelDisplay.

- In this case the name of the plugin will be user-more-nmea.
-So you can modify the files and adapt them to your needs.
+ In this case the internal name of the plugin will be user-SegelDisplay.

 1. Download the package provided in the releases section or build your own package using buildPackage.sh (requires a linux machine with docker installed).
 Install the package using the command